Residence and Domicile

 The rules are complex.
 HMRC guidance on the remittance basis can be found here.

-In the spring budget 2024 it was announced that from 6 April 2025 the remittance basis of taxation for non-UK domiciled individuals will be abolished.
+It has been confirmed that from 6 April 2025 the remittance basis of taxation for non-UK domiciled individuals will be abolished.
 This is to be replaced with a new Foreign Income and Gains (FIG) regime which is determined by UK residency rather than domicile.

 Individuals who become UK resident having been non-resident for more than 10 years will not pay UK tax on their overseas income and gains for the first four years of UK residence and will be free to bring these funds to the UK free of any additional tax.
 They will continue to pay tax on their UK income and gains in the normal way.